eriqande/make-ancestral-fasta-snakeflow/README.md

 6. Summarize how many base pairs are aligned onto each single-chromosome fasta from each of the different target query sequences (i.e. chromosomes).
 And also prepare a file of alignments that is suitable for plotting with ggplot.

-This is accomplished by running the workflow to this point with a command like:
+These steps are all accomplished by running the workflow to this point with a command like:

 ``` bash
 snakemake --cores 20   --use-conda  \